pyjarrett/calendon/docs/source/project/conventions.rst

      * What is the purpose of this file?
      */

+    // extern "C" here to also included headers.
     #ifdef __cplusplus
     extern "C" {
     #endif

+    // includes
+    // cn.h first and separate from the other header files.
+    #include <calendon/cn.h>

     // structs, enums, and typedefs